 To counter economic inequality, an inclusive economic growth model should promote equal access to resources and services, while concurrently creating decent jobs and livelihoods for all women and men.
 The government has given high priority to improving governance and making administration transparent and more responsive to public needs.

-Eliminating hunger contributes to peace, stability and poverty reduction.
+Eliminating hunger and ensuring food security contributes to peace, stability and poverty reduction.

 Improving infrastructure, reducing geographical isolation, and ensuring adequate utilisation of mineral resources, hydropower and biodiversity in the North-East.